His Victory and Present Reign

 Crown of Thorns - Photo by BBC Creative on Unsplash

-[Photo by BBC Creative on Unsplash]
+[Crown of Thorns - Photo by BBC Creative on Unsplash]

 • Then comes the end, when he will deliver up the kingdom to God, even the Father; when he will have abolished all rule and all authority and power, for he must reign until he has put all his enemies under his feet,” and that will include the “last enemy, death” – (1 Corinthians 15:24).

-EXALTED FOLLOWING HIS RESURRECTION
+EXALTED AFTER HIS RESURRECTION

-For the remainder of the Book, he reigns as the “slain Lamb.”
-He is the messianic “son” destined to “rule the nations with his rod of iron” as described in the Second Psalm, but he uses it to “shepherd” the nations, not to smash and annihilate them.
+For the remainder of the Book of Revelation after Chapter 5, Christ reigns as the “Lamb.”
+He is the Messianic Son destined to “rule the nations with his rod of iron” as described in the Second Psalm, but he uses his rod to “shepherd” the nations, not to destroy them - (“She was delivered of a son, a male, who is to shepherd [‘poimainein’] all the nations with a rod of iron” - Revelation 12:5).

-Finally, his disciples reign with him in this life, but they do so as a “kingdom of priests,” not as conquering bloodthirsty warriors.
-Like the ancient priests of Israel, their task is to mediate his light in a sin-darkened world.
-This manner of political rule is contrary to the wisdom of this age.
-It can only be comprehended and implemented through the Spirit of God actively operating in his Church.
+Finally, Christ’s disciples reign with him in this life, but they do so as “priests,” not as conquering warriors.
+Like the ancient priests of Israel, their task is to mediate God’s light in a sin-darkened world.
+They shine as lights for the Kingdom of God as they bear the “testimony of Jesus.”

 • Jesus Reigns - (The present reign of Jesus began with his exaltation to the messianic Throne following his death and resurrection – Psalms 110:1)